 Common Issues in Qualifying for Unemployment Benefits:

-The sudden loss of a job can be a devastating experience.
+The sudden loss of a job can be devastating.
 The income of the job is gone but bills still must be paid.
-Unemployment benefits can help many people who lose their jobs to get by until they are able to find work.
-Losing a job can mean facing several issues while trying to qualify for unemployment benefits.
+Unemployment benefits can help you get by until you find a new job.
+This article answers common questions about qualifying for unemployment benefits.

 Can I get unemployment benefits if I quit my job?

-Most of the time, you cannot get unemployment benefits if you voluntarily quit your job.
-But there are exceptions to this rule.
-In some cases, you will have a good reason for quitting your job.
-If you have good cause for quitting your job, you may be eligible for unemployment benefits.
+Most of the time, you cannot get unemployment benefits if you quit your job.
+But there are exceptions.
+If you have a good reason for quitting your job, you may be eligible for unemployment benefits.

-For example, if there is a substantial change in the terms of your employment, you may be eligible for benefits.
-This could include major changes in:
+For example, if your employer made major changes to your job, you may be eligible for benefits.
+This could include changes in: